geneontology/annotation_extensions/doc/happens_during.md

 ### Usage
 Identifies a process or life stage during which a molecular function or biological process occurs.
 This is weaker than parthood.
-So, for example, some various processes occur during gastrulation without being part of that process.
+So, for example, various processes occur during gastrulation without being part of it.

 ### Comment
 Previous definition "p happens_during q if and only if the temporal extent of p is part_of the temporal extent of q."
 Note that part_of between processes implies happens_during (we must use OWL to express this), but happens_during does not imply part_of.
 Note also that this relation holds between two processes.
 To link a physical entity to a process by duration, use exists_during.
 [BFO:cjm] Note that in order to express that part_of between processes implies during, we must use OWL.